pavanironanki/Healthcare-Dashboard/README.md

 https://fedskillstest.coalitiontechnologies.workers.dev

-Authorization: Basic Authentication (Username: coalition, Password: skills-test)

-Only Jessica Taylor's data is displayed as per the test instructions.
+Only Jessica Taylor's data is displayed.

 ### `How to Run